Am0rfu5/rust_data_structures_algorithms/DATA_STRUCTURES.md

 | Skip List               | Custom implementation         | Probabilistic data structures, fast search | Search/Insert/Delete: O(log n)    | O(n log n) |
 | Union-Find              | Custom implementation         | Disjoint-set operations                    | Union/Find: O(log n)              | O(n) |

+!!!
-Note: The Rust implementations column mentions types from the Rust standard library where possible.
-For data structures not directly available, custom implementations are typically used, which can vary in complexity and performance characteristics.
-The time and memory complexities are approximate and can vary based on specific implementations and use cases.
+NOTE: The time and memory complexities are approximate and can vary based on specific implementations and use cases.
+[More information is given in the rust documentation for each type.](https://doc.rust-lang.org/std/collections/index.html#sequences)

+*LinkedLists in Rust are implemented as a doubly linked list.
+A Singly Linked List can be implemented by using this type with out insignificant added complexity in most cases.

 Each of these structures is chosen based on specific requirements such as access speed, memory efficiency, and the nature of the operations performed.